- Posted by Alvaro Real

-Then, it also required to consider the testing cost understood as an additional cost for testing not done at manufacturers´ but required by the project to meet the quality requirement.
-Finally, quality issues lead to cost increases in terms of NRBs, extra testing or new procurements.
+Then, it also required to consider the testing cost understood as an additional cost for testing not done at manufacturers but required by the project to meet the quality requirement.
+Finally, quality issues lead to cost increases regarding NRBs, extra testing, or new procurements.
 The CPPA provides relevant savings on all these 4 top-level cost concepts.

 Advantages for the CPPA Users

-The cost distribution can be clearly identified in below figure trough the light blue legend for costs charged on the Users and the dark red legend for those covered by ESA.
+The cost distribution can be clearly identified the below figure through the light blue legend for costs charged on the Users and the dark red legend for those covered by ESA.
 At first glance, it is clear how advantageous the CPPA is for all economic operators that supply through it.
-Users only need to cover what is known as RVC whereas all the other concepts are covered by the CPPA contract.
+Users only need to cover what is known as RVC whereas the CPPA contract covers all the other concepts.
 This is the classic scheme since there could be any programs where conditions could differ.

 Nevertheless, what is considered RVC in the CPPA contract and what is exactly the saving for the Users?
 RVC is the cost for every single component multiplied by the quantity of flight units.
 CPPA will take care of procurement for FM accepted parts for all Users.
 The quality applicable for FM for EEE parts will be iaw.
 PA (Product Assurance) requirements.
 The Users will receive the quantity they ordered regardless of the MOQ (Minimum Order Quantity) applicable to the parts.
 MOQ for EM & EQM parts are not included on the CPPA contract and need to be covered by the Users.